 What are the most common types of headaches?

-“Headache” is a broad term used to describe many different types of pain, but the term “headache disorder” is the formal name for a medical condition in which a person suffers from recurrent head pain, usually associated with other symptoms such as nausea and sensitivity to light or noise.
+“Headache” is a broad term used to describe many different types of pain.
+But the term “headache disorder” refers to a medical condition in which a person suffers from recurrent head pain, usually associated with other symptoms such as nausea and sensitivity to light or noise.
 Different types of headache disorders are defined based on specific characteristics and location of the pain.